-The queue (I was in it) went through the building, out the front door, down the steps outside, and into the Vienna night.
-Thankfully, the painting will make another (longer) appearance in a rare Dürer exhibition.
+The Albertina museum once brought out Dürer’s Young Hare for seven hours as part of the Long Night of Museums.
+The queue went through the building, out the front door, down the steps outside, and into the Vienna night.
+Thankfully, the painting makes another (longer) appearance in a rare Dürer exhibition.

 - Open daily, Sept 20, 2019 to Jan 6, 2020

 - Just needs a normal entry ticket for the Albertina

 - Fast-track tickets* available (useful, because expect long queues at times, especially around Xmas)

 - All display text also available in English

 I still recall the buzz of excitement that faded to a respectful hush as we reached the end of that queue.

 There is something out-of-the-ordinary in seeing a watercolour of such detail over 500 years after its completion in a Nuremberg workshop.
 Especially when the work in question only makes a public appearance every five years or so.